JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 in from Julia, making it a bit awkward to use.
-The macro version would be much more workable, though it still requires support in the Julia parser to recognize expressions like `sqrt.(X)` and `.=`, but the decision was made to make fusing the default rather than requiring a `@fuse` annotation.
-In both cases, you still need fast higher-order `broadcast`-like functions to support fusion of arbitrary code, as described below.
+The macro version would be much more workable, though it still requires support in the Julia parser to recognize expressions like `sqrt.(X)` and `.=`, but the decision was made to make fusing the default, and to completely eliminate the separate "vectorized" methods Julia 0.4 was required to define, rather than requiring a `@fuse`-like annotation.
+Even with such a DSL, however, you still need to support fast higher-order `broadcast`-like functions to support fusion of arbitrary code, as described below.

 ## Should other languages implement syntactic loop fusion?

-Obviously, Julia's approach of syntactic loop fusion relies on the fact that, as a young language, we are still relatively free to redefine core syntactic elements like `f.(x)` and `x .+ y`.
-But suppose you were willing to add this or similar syntax to an existing language, like Python or Go, or as a DSL on top of those languages as suggested above; would you then be able to implement the same fusing semantics efficiently?
+Obviously, Julia's approach of syntactic loop fusion relies partly on the fact that, as a young language, we are still relatively free to redefine core syntactic elements like `f.(x)` and `x .+ y`.
+But suppose you were willing to add this or similar syntax to an existing language, like Python or Go, or create a DSL add-on on top of those languages as discussed above; would you then be able to implement the same fusing semantics efficiently?

 There is a catch: `2 .* x .+ x .^ 2` is sugar for